Pslude/world/README.md

-# Waiting
+# World
-Waiting is an MMO (massively multiplayer online game) template for Godot.
+World is an MMO template for Godot.